frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section2-exercise3.md

 # 1A: Onshape Fundamentals - Section 2
-## Exercise 3: Superstructure Gussets
+## Exercise 3: Superstructure Gussets & Plate

-In this exercise you will be using all of the skills you have learned so far, and also learning how to use the `Linear Pattern` and `Mirror` features to save time when modeling repeat geometry.
+In this exercise you will be using all of the skills you have learned so far and learn how to use the `Linear Pattern` and `Mirror` features to save time when modeling repeat geometry.

 To get started, find the "Exercise 3: Gusset Practice" part studio in the "Section 2" folder in your copy of the template document.

-**Create the three types of frame gussets** that will be holding this structure together.
-You can **use the reference image** below to get an idea of what these should look like.
+**Using the reference image** below, create the **three frame gussets** and the **large polycarbonate side plate**.

+!!!
+Note
+    No dimensions are provided; try to be deliberate about what you dimension to and from.
+Think about if you had rollers or wheels or motors, where would you want to add the dimensions to make sure they had clearance?

 <figure>